 Shelter for all

-Inner West Council believes that affordable housing is a basic need and an essential element of an inclusive and sustainable city.
+Inner West Council believes that affordable and secure housing is a basic need and an essential requirement of an inclusive and sustainable community.

 Inner West Affordable Housing Policy

 A revised Affordable Housing Policy (PDF 1.5MB) was adopted by Council on 10 May 2022.

 Council’s Affordable Rental Housing Program is a 'key worker' program that provides housing assistance to lower income workers employed in essential jobs and emergency services in the Inner West local government area.